frontyard/cordova-plugin-exoplayer/README.md

     aspectRatio: 'FILL_SCREEN', // default is FIT_SCREEN
     hideTimeout: 5000, // Hide controls after this many milliseconds, default is 5 sec
     seekTo: 10 * 60 * 60 * 1000, // Start playback 10 minutes into video specified in milliseconds, default is 0
+    forwardTime: 60 * 1000, // Amount of time to use when skipping forward, default is 1 min
-    skipTime: 60 * 1000, // Amount of time to use when going forward/backward, default is 1 min
+    rewindTime: 60 * 1000, // Amount of time to use when skipping backward, default is 1 min
     audioOnly: true, // Only play audio in the backgroud, default is false.
     subtitleUrl: 'http://url.to/subtitle.srt', // Optional subtitle url
     controller: { // If this object is not present controller will not be visible